Barry Padarath

-Barry Padarath is a Trinidad and Tobago politician from the United National Congress (UNC).
+Barry Shiva Padarath is a Trinidad and Tobago politician from the United National Congress (UNC).

 Political career

 He was elected to represent Princes Town in the House of Representatives in 2015.
 He was re-elected in 2020.

 In the 2025 Trinidad and Tobago general election, he changed constituency to stand in Couva South.
 After the election he claimed it was the "best result for the United National Congress since the party's foundation".
 Padarath was appointed Minister in the Office of the Prime Minister and Minister of Public Utilities by Prime Minister Kamla Persad-Bissessar.